 - Members of the 2SLGBTQ+ community

-- Professionals with business/corporate sector experience
+- Professionals with experience in non-profit governance

-- Professionals with real estate experience
+- Professionals with experience in fundraising

 - Professionals with experience working with protected areas, land conservation or land trusts